 When dealing with email on the dark web you need to be extremely cautious as email is a serious service that needs to be properly handled.
 If your communications fall into the wrong hands it can be critical and can even cost some people their life in other countries.

-Email privacy is serious concern and should not be taken lightly.
-Your inbox holds not only your common interests but extremely private information, and if your working on the dark web, it’s presumably even more sensitive.
+Email privacy is a serious concern and should not be taken lightly.
+Your inbox holds not only your common interests but extremely private information, and if you’re working on the dark web, it’s presumably even more sensitive.
 And finding a provider that can offer secure communications is something hard to trust, especially when working on the dark web as many government agencies want to de-anonymize Tor users.

 While the Tor Project continues to battle the waves of government these are some emails that can combat mass surveillance as well.
 Ensure that you keep up your operational security (#OpSec) on high defense at all times when using any dark web email provider.